Hague, New York: History

 Sabbath Day Point was used a landing place in 1758 for British armies en route to attack the French at Fort Carillion and again in 1759 when General Jeffery Amherst finally succeeded in capturing Fort Carillon.
 It was then renamed Fort Ticonderoga.

 During the American Revolution, Benjamin Franklin twice encamped there traveling to and from Canada as an emissary of the Continental Congress in an unsuccessful attempt to have Canada join the Colonies in the revolution.
 He was Postmaster General and in this capacity, he conducted temporary postal processing functions on each of his stays at Sabbath Day Point.

 The town was first settled around 1796.

 The Town of Hague was originally part of the Town of Bolton and was created in 1807 as the Town of Rochester.
 In 1808 it changed its name to Hague.

 In 1904 the waters of Hague bay were home of the Lake George Monster.
 The "monster" was the creation of Harry Watrous, and was part of a practical joke.

 Geography

 According to the United States Census Bureau, the town has a total area of 79.6 sqmi, of which 64.0 sqmi is land and 15.6 sqmi (19.58%) is water.

 New York State Route 8 ends at Route 9N, which joins the lakeside communities on the eastern side of the town.

 The eastern town line is the border of Washington County.
 The town and county include the surface of Lake George so that only the opposite shore is part of Washington County.
 The northern town boundary is the border of Essex County.

-Hague Chronicle
+The Hague Chronicle

-A monthly newspaper produced by volunteers since 1972, the Hague Chronicle covers town meetings along with the activities of various organizations.
-Judy Stock serves as the current publisher of the Hague Chronicle.
+A monthly newspaper produced by volunteers since 1972, The Hague Chronicle covers town meetings, the activities of various organizations in the area, and news of the Town of Hague and the greater Lake George area.